Home - Desserts - Olive Oil and Cocoa Brownies

 Cocoa Brownies cut into squares, topped with cacao nibs

-Yes, you can!
-And if you’re into the healthy side of life, olive oil and cocoa happen to be two ingredients that are loaded with all the good stuff that helps the sugar go down.
+If you’re into the sunny side of life, olive oil and cocoa happen to be two ingredients are the good stuff that helps the sugar go down.

 I used my everyday extra-virgin olive oil and unsweetened cocoa powder for the brownies pictured here.